 An equitable distribution of wealth gives all citizens a fair opportunity to become successful.

 Why Do We Need Equitable Distribution of Income?

 The propensity to consume is the proportion of income of your income spent on purchases.
 For example, if you earned $2000 and spend $1800 on all your purchases then your propensity to consume is at 90%.
 However, if you earned $18000 and still only spent $1800 then your propensity to consume is at 10%.
 The poorer have a higher propensity to consume so the redistribution of income will increase consumption and thus aggregate demand.
 This will spur economic growth.

 Governments have an easier job of implementing economic policies if people are happier.
 If people think that their hard work isn’t rewarding then there can be social unrest, which increases uncertainty.

+If wealth is very unfairly distributed, then the majority of people will suffer at the expense of the very few rich individuals.
 The poor will be able to access healthcare and education, which will improve the quality and quantity of factors of production in the long run.

 Solutions to an Equitable Distribution of Income